robinleathal/marqeta-example/README.md

 ### Posting Marqeta Transactions Using the Spring Boot Service

 The Spring Boot service currently provides a simple POST command to create a new transaction on the Marqeta platform, which utilizes the following `MarqetaTransactionRequest` request body payload.
-The example above is for a $7.50 (USD) transaction to The Friendly Tavern located in Zionsville, IN:
+The example below is for a $7.50 (USD) transaction to The Friendly Tavern located in Zionsville, IN:

 ```json